 WebMD News is an independent media service designed to provide news, information, and educational material to consumers and physicians.
 News content created by WebMD is free from influence by sponsors, partners, or other sources.

 WebMD keeps its Editorial staff separate and distinct from staff dedicated to sponsors or partners.
-No person will serve on both staffs, no Editorial employee will be asked to perform duties on behalf of a sponsor or provide favored treatment to a sponsor or partner.
+No person will serve on both staffs, no Editorial employee will be asked to perform duties on behalf of a sponsor.

 The WebMD Editorial staff is charged with the responsibility of providing objective, accurate, and balanced accounts of events and issues.
 WebMD reporters must diligently seek out subjects of stories or qualified experts to provide commentary.
 They also seek objective commentary or comment from a qualified spokesperson to provide balance.